HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 ### Section 7.1: FM Operation

-Alright, new hams, let's dive into the world of FM (Frequency Modulation) - the bread and butter of many Technician class operators.
+Alright, new hams, welcome to the world of FM (Frequency Modulation)—the bread and butter of many Technician class operators.
 Think of FM as the smooth jazz of radio modes: clear, crisp, and relatively noise-free.

 > **Key Information:** FM is the most common voice mode for VHF/UHF communications.
 It provides clear audio with resistance to noise, but uses more bandwidth than other modes. *When tuning an FM receiver, you must be precisely on frequency or the audio will be distorted.* {{< link id="T4B12" >}}